 We left Da Nang early in the morning with a group and guide heading towards Hue for a whole day tour.
 On the road, the guide told us a little bit about Hue’s history, the points of attractions we were going to visit, and the whole day’s itinerary and schedule.

-Moving forward, the first official stop was at the impressive Tomb of King Tu Duc.
-Thanks to the guide we understood why the tomb is so dramatic: in their culture, it is believed that your house after death is more important than the one you live in during life on Earth.
+Thanks to the guide, we understood why the tomb was so dramatic.
+In their culture, your house after death is believed to be more important than the one you live in during life on Earth.

-Just before lunch, we stopped by the Thien Mu Pagoda, dating from 1601 it is the largest pagoda in Hue.
-We climbed the stairs all the way to the top of the hill overlooking the Perfume River lined with all the colorful Dragon boats.
+We climbed the stairs to the top of the hill, overlooking the Perfume River, which was lined with colorful Dragon boats.

 I loved the sen vibes at the pagoda, strolling around in the back garden, the pink small house, and the lotus flower pond.
 This place truly looked like a little peaceful corner of paradise.